It’s going to be uncomfortable…

 Broadly speaking, if I’m purchasing products from a website that I don’t frequent, using my American Express or Amazon login is very convenient – it has my credit cards saved, shipping and billing addresses ready, and they are trusted companies to process a payment (rather than an idontknowyou.russia.who).
 Nonetheless (uncomfortable part), you are giving the leading tech and retail giants access to your purchase history, even outside their brands.
 Meaning, to us marketers, they know that someone purchased something from your brand at a given time and day (maybe better than you yourself do).

 Being as smart as these firms are, can they denote from this information who made the purchase and what they bought?
 Can they then use that information to communicate to your consumers with extremely targeted advertising?
 The answer is yes.
 So it’s not just uncomfortable but crucial for we brand marketers to balance the benefits of payment efficiency with sharing important transaction data with a potential competitor.

 According to a study by Cisco, by 2020, more people will own a phone than have electricity.
 Think about that.
 Consider the global marketplace impact that will have.
 With this acceleration, will these technology advances help companies look out for their customers?
 Will these technology advances help or hinder the customer experience and associated customer loyalty?
-Just ASK (our Center for Advanced Strategy and Knowledge).
+Just ask.
 We’ll give you insight to help manage the customer journey and look out for your biggest asset – your customer.